PostgREST/postgrest/install.rst

         POSTGRES_DB: app_db
         POSTGRES_USER: app_user
         POSTGRES_PASSWORD: password
+    # Uncomment this if you want to persist the data.
+    # volumes:
+    #   - "./pgdata:/var/lib/postgresql/data"

 Go into the directory where you saved this file and run :code:`docker-compose up`.
 You will see the logs of both the database and PostgREST, and be able to access the latter on port 3000.